filecoin-project/venus/CONTRIBUTING.md

   should not take a `Node` as a dependency: they should take the narrower set of things they actually need.
 Building blocks should not go on `Node`, they should go into separate, smaller abstractions that depend on the narrow set of things they actually need.
-[More detail in this issue.](https://github.com/filecoin-project/go-filecoin/issues/1223#issuecomment-433764709).
+[More detail in this issue](https://github.com/filecoin-project/go-filecoin/issues/1223#issuecomment-433764709).

   * **DO embrace asynchronous workflows**: To the extent possible, drive work asynchronously through issues.
-Accept as both a strength and constraint of the project that sometimes the best person to do your code review is 12 time zones away, and it might take you several days to get a PR in because of time zone issues.
+Accept as both a strength and constraint of the project that sometimes the best person to do your code review is 12 time zones away, and it might take you several days to get a PR in because of it.

 ## Code Reviews